Osilos/openfl-game-template/README.md

 - Windows (cpp) (.exe)
 - Mac (cpp) (.dmg)

+All of these platforms are tested for each pull request submission

 ## How to contribute

 You just have to submit us your pull request, each pull request is reviewed with much love